Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds

 In what follows, we consider the input distribution $\tp$ for $\tV_n$, which is defined as follows.
 All values in $l$-blocks and in the last $r$-block are filled with a pad --- say, with a fixed value $x_0\in\mX$.
 Denote the set of such $x$ by $\mX^{(0)}_n$.
 Then, the probability of a given $x$ is

 After defining the input distributions, we can consider the mutual information densities.
-The fact that channel probabilities of $\tV_n$ and $V^g_k$ are close implies that mutual information densities of $\tV_n$ and $V^g_k$ are close too by using \eqref{eq:tVbounded} as
+The fact that channel probabilities of $\tV_n$ and $V^g_k$ are close can be used to prove that mutual information densities of $\tV_n$ and $V^g_k$ are close too by using \eqref{eq:tVbounded} as